kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 I spent $20 on Cursor to build a game and realized the actual game was the gameplay of building the game itself.

-A few days ago, I inexplicably hurt my toe (probably from cycling) and had to rest over the weekend.
-With all this unexpected freetime, I played games on the first day.
-On the second day, I felt bored and decided try making a game instead of playing one.
+I hurt my toe and had to rest over the weekend.
+With unexpected freetime, I played games on the first day.
+On the second day, I felt bored and decided to try making a game instead.

 While I am a professional software engineer, I'm not a game developer.
-As a kid, I made custom maps in the Starcraft and Warcraft III editors and I provided feedback to friends on theirs.
-But never finished my own.
+As a kid, I made custom maps in the Starcraft and Warcraft III editors but never finished my own.

 In the past, how I'd approach making a game has been:
 1. Choose a game engine based on what people seem to like at the time